ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

     ![Allow Connection.](images/1_4.svg){: caption="Allow Connections." caption-side="bottom"}
 6. Configure Jumbo Frames by going to the **ESXi host Manage** tab, select **Manage** and then **Networking**.
 7. Select the **VMkernel adapters**, highlight the **vSwitch** and the click **Edit** (Pencil icon).
-8. Select the **NIC setting**, and ensure that the NIC MTU is set to 9000.
+8. Select the **NIC setting**, and make sure that the NIC MTU is set to 9000.
 9. **Optional**.
 Validate the jumbo frame settings.
    - Windows
      ```shell